 However, as long as you emphasize these exercises in your training then you are on the fast-track to a pair of bigger, stronger biceps muscles!

-Always remember: the mind is more important than the body.
-Where the mind goes the body will follow.
-Thank you for reading and I wish you the best of luck in your strength training journey!
+Thank you for reading and I wish you the best of luck on your strength training journey!

 Are you curious about the Chris Bumstead deadlift workout?
 Do you want to know how Chris Bumstead trains his deadlift to build size and strength?
 Then you’ve come to the right place.
 In...